bwengals/ccsnmultivar/README.md

 X_obj = cm.DesignMatrix(path_to_parameterfile, formula)
 ```

-Now with the waveforms in numpy array Y, the basis object, and design matrix object on hand,
+Now with the waveforms in numpy array Y, the Basis object, and design matrix object on hand,
 we instantiate a multivar object with these three arguements.

 ```python